-- position can be held by any member of the Cornell undergraduate student population and the committee will be under the supervision of Executive Vice President. - L. Financial Aid Review Committee The committee will examine the financial aid policies of Cornell University.
+L. Financial Aid Review Committee - The committee will examine the financial aid policies of Cornell University.
 It shall also be responsible for the administration of the Student Helping Students grant.
-The committee shall consist of one SA member serving as chair, one-up to two additional SA members, between five and ten undergraduate students, at least four-fifths of whom receive some form of institutionalized financial aid, up to two faculty members, and one counselor from the Office of Financial Aid, totaling to ten voting members.
-The Associate Vice Provost for Enrollment, the Directors of Financial Aid, the Associate Director of Financial Aid for Customer Service and Community Relations, and the Vice President for Student and Academic Services shall serve as ex officio non-voting members.
-This chair position can be held by any member of the undergraduate student population and the committee will be under the supervision of the Vice President of Finance. - M. Student Assembly Finance Commission (SAFC) The SA determines the policies for the allocation and use of funds for undergraduate student organizations.
-The SA SAFC liaison shall serve as a full voting member of the Commission and a member of the Executive Board of the SAFC.
-The co-chairs of this commission will be internally elected and approved by a majority vote of the Student Assembly.
+The committee shall consist of a chair, up to two SA members, between five and ten undergraduate students, at least four-fifths of whom receive some form of institutionalized financial aid.
+The Associate Vice Provost for Enrollment, the Directors of Financial Aid, the Associate Director of Financial Aid for Customer Service and Community Relations, a counselor from the Office of Financial Aid, two faculty members, and the Vice President for Student and Academic Services shall serve as ex officio non-voting members.
+This committee will be under the supervision of the Vice President for Finance.